silnrsi/ftml/README.md

 Font Test Markup Language
 =========================

-Font Test Markup Language (ftml) is a file format
+Font Test Markup Language (ftml) is a file format for specifying the content and structure of font test data.
+It is designed to support complex test data, such as strings with specific language tags or data that should presented with certain font features activated.
+It also allows for indication of what portions of test data are in focus and which are only present to provide context.

 # File Format
 There are four main elements around which the file format is structured: